 Try a Supplement

 If you're not too seasoned in your fitness routine, the thought of adding a supplement might be a little scary.
-Not to fear: Recent studies have found that taking pre-workout supplements is a safe and effective method for boosting energy before you exercise.
+Not to fear: Studies have found that taking pre-workout supplements is a safe and effective method for boosting energy before you exercise.
 The supplements usually contain caffeine, which is the primary ingredient responsible for the benefits you feel.

 However, it is important to note that while supplements can help curb fatigue and improve concentration during workouts, researchers have yet to find that they produce a substantial effect on body composition.
 So try out a supplement if you find yourself bowing out midway through your routine, as it can help your overall mindset, but don't expect your body to transform overnight.
 And be sure to check with your physician to make sure that adding a supplement is the right choice for you.